adamwth/adamwth/README.md

 -   I design websites for fun in Figma (and sometimes develop them).
 -   I learn new songs to play on the kalimba.
--   I play Genshin Impact.
-I'm in love with the game's soundtrack.
+-   I cook japanese dishes for my friends and myself!

 ## You can reach me at...